Tezsure/plenty-wallet/README.md

-# Naan - A Tasty Tezos Wallet
+# naan - Your portal to Web3
-Naan is a fun, simple, and secure way to create a Tezos wallet, collect NFTs, and explore the new world of Web3 on Tezos.
+A fun, simple, and secure way to create a Tezos account, collect NFTs, and explore the new world of Web3.

 Features:
 1. Multiple account